Tak and the Guardians of Gross

 Tak and the Guardians of Gross is a platform video game developed by Blitz Games and published by THQ for Wii and PlayStation 2 in 2008.
 It is the fourth title in the Tak series following Tak: The Great Juju Challenge.

 Plot

-In the beginning, Tak complains about Jibolba making him clean the Spoiled Shrine.
+Tak complains about Jibolba making him clean the Spoiled Shrine.
 Jeera offers to take the J-Runner, but Tak wants to take a shortcut through the jungle.
 Despite Keeko's warning, Tak goes anyway.
-After going through a long trail full of Woodie Tribesmen, Tak finally makes it to the shrine.
-After fighting his way up, Tak gets to the top of the shrine.
-Tak decides to lift up a giant gem, and stuff everything below it.
-However, he cannot support the gem with his Magic, and it falls and breaks.
-Suddenly, the ground shakes, and these long trails of magic fly out.
-Suddenly, four gigantic Big Gs appear, and start wreaking havoc on the world.
+After going through a long trail full of Woodie Tribesmen, Tak makes it to the shrine.
+He accidentally destroys a giant gem housed in the shrine, freeing four beasts imprisoned within it known as the Big Gs.